IBM/ibm-licensing-operator/README.md

 ```

 Change the `marketplace` namespace to `olm` to be able to create subscriptions to the operatorsource/catalogsource from different namespace.
-If cluster's `global catalog namespace` is different than `olm`, complete the following steps to change it.

 You can check you `global catalog namespace` at OLM `packageserver` pod yaml somewhere in your cluster, using `grep           global-namespace`.
+If the cluster's `global catalog namespace` is different than `olm`, complete the following steps to change it:

+    1. Run the following command:
-For **Linux** users:
+- For **Linux** users

 ```bash
 # change this value if this would not be olm